isabellamwest/scratchlearn/README.md

 [![licence](https://img.shields.io/badge/licence-MIT-lightgrey)](LICENSE)

 I built this library to understand how scikit-learn algorithms work from first principles.
 Each algorithm is implemented using only NumPy, with the mathematical derivation documented alongside the code and unit tests verifying agreement with scikit-learn.
-The library is intentionally small and easy to read.
+I kept the library small so each implementation stays readable.
 Each estimator is implemented as a single class, prioritising clarity over optimisation, with the underlying theory explained in the accompanying notes.

 ## What's inside